 Accommodation in Puerto Natales

 With Niko’s II Adventure not delivering on their word, we can’t recommend staying there without this service.
 You’d be better off booking a cheaper hostel elsewhere that also offers camping gear rental.
-Erratic Rock Hostel is the most popular accommodation choice in Puerto Natales.
-You’re welcome to use our link to book this hostel.
-Erratic Rock Hostel run an information session at 3pm daily to further explain Torres del Paine W Trek logistics.
+In reality, Erratic Rock Hostel is the most popular accommodation choice in Puerto Natales.
+Essentially, staying at Erratic Rock Hostel is part of the classic backpacker experience of doing the W Trek!
+Erratic Rock Hostel runs an information session at 3pm daily to further explain Torres del Paine W Trek logistics.

 Leaving Puerto Natales

 Regardless of your next destination, it’s likely that you’ll need to get back to Punta Arenas.
 To do so, you can catch the three hour bus there, which we booked on Busbud for $11USD/person.
 If you’re heading north, you’ll likely catch a bus the next day to El Calafate in Argentina, which costs around $20USD/person.
 This involves crossing the border which makes the journey around 7–8 hours.
 You should book these buses in advance.

 Of course, this guide has talked about doing the self-guided Torres del Pain W Trek in Patagonia independently over 4 days.
 In terms of the most popular alternative itinerary option, that’d be the five day self-guided itinerary.

 Torres del Paine W Trek, Patagonia: Self-Guided 5 Day Itinerary (West to East)